ypinhsuan/tp/docs/DeveloperGuide.md

 The `UI` component

-* executes user commands using the `Logic` component.
+* executes user commands using the `Logic` component,
 * listens for changes to `Model` data so that the UI can be updated with the modified data.

 ### Logic Component